Police officer wounded in Louisville shooting had only been on the job for a few days

 Mr Piagentini told reporters that doctors had told him they had “hope” for the officer’s recovery.

 “I was pleasantly surprised the first reaction when we walked in the hospital was there was hope.
-There was hope,” said Mr Piagentini.
+There was hope,” said Metro Councilman Anthony Piagentini.

 “Getting shot, it’s never going to be good.
 But to hear a little hope out of the voices of those who’d been treating him was good.
 We’ll see if that hope plays out.”

+Officer Nickolas Wilt, a new officer to the LMPD, ran towards the gunfire today to save lives.
+He remains in critical condition after being shot in the head. pic.twitter.com/yPNZBfAl7I— LMPD (@LMPD) April 10, 2023

-The gunman has now been identified as 23-year-old Connor Sturgeon, who had worked at the bank since 2021 according to his LinkedIn profile.
+The gunman has now been identified as 25-year-old Connor Sturgeon, who had worked at the bank since 2021 according to his LinkedIn profile.

 The victims of the shooting have been named as Josh Barrick, 40; Tommy Elliott, 63; Jim Tutt, 64; and Juliana Farmer, 57.